ryanklee/think-taink/docs/implementation_plan.md

    f.
 Add support for specifying Evolutionary Game Theory scenarios in EDL
    g.
 Incorporate swarm intelligence principles into the EDL specification
    h.
 Develop constructs for defining emergent language protocols in EDL
+   i.
+Include specifications for ethical considerations in large-scale multi-agent simulations

 4. Enhance EthicsFramework Domain Service:
    a.
 Incorporate IEEE and ACM ethical guidelines into the framework